Cronfa Dreftadaeth / Heritage Fund

 Ymwelwch â'n Heglwys Hanesyddol

 Hello, we are St Grwst Church.
 Born in the early 15th Century and located in the heart of Wales in the tranquil town of Llanrwst.
 Our walls have seen 550 years of rich history and religion and are the home to many a story, legend and myth.
 Come visit us and lose yourself in our stories, beautiful architecture and breathtaking surroundings.

 Come to a service, come to an event, come for a cup of tea, come for the friendship!

-We extend a special welcome to those who are single, married, divorced, widowed, straight, gay, questioning, well-heeled or down at heel.
+We extend a special welcome to those who are single, married, divorced, widowed, straight, gay, questioning, black, white, well-heeled or down at heel.
 We especially welcome wailing babies and excited toddlers.

 We welcome you whether you can sing like Bryn Terfel or just growl quietly to yourself.
 You’re welcome here if you’re ‘just browsing,’ just woken up or just got out of prison.
 We don’t care if you’re more Christian than the Archbishop of Wales, or haven’t been to church since Christmas ten years ago.